 Please note that Visitation offers three different calculus classes; students may take one or more of their choosing as they are not sequential.

-This course is a study of algebraic concepts and their applications with emphasis on skill development and problem solving.
+This freshman course is a study of algebraic concepts and their applications with emphasis on skill development and problem solving.
 Students are encouraged to develop precise and accurate habits of mathematical expression.

 This course covers a full year of geometry topics in the first two-thirds of the year.
-The final three months of the course includes studies of functions, systems of equations, inequalities, and polynomials.
+Postulates and theorems are studied in the context of formal proof as well as coordinate Geometry.
+The final three months of the course includes the study of Algebra II, including functions, systems of equations, inequalities, and polynomials.

 This course is a comprehensive program preparing students to use advanced algebra skills and concepts that will be required for Pre-Calculus/Calculus.
 It includes a study of functions, systems of equations, inequalities, polynomials, rational expressions, radicals, logarithms, complex numbers, and matrix operations.